Fabian12Florin/OS-Project/README.md

 # File Information

-Project for Operating System lab where we need to make a program that extract some of the information of a file (BMP, Link, Directory or just a regular file)
+Project for Operating System lab where we need to make a program that extracts some of the information of a file (BMP, Link, Directory or just a regular file)

 Student name: Dogaru Fabian-Florin